MrKillerShaunBa/KillerSplit/README.md

 # KillerSplit

 An ergonomic, wireless, split, low-profile keyboard.
 This is a fusion between a Corne and a ZMK Voyager.
 It has a 6-column layout like the Corne, but the thumb buttons are placed like a Voyager.
+I got the inspiration and motivation after looking at so many cool designs in r/ErgoMechKeyboards so wanted to make one of my own.

+## Features

+- Column staggered
+- Ortholinear
+- 42 keys
+- Low profile Choc Tactile Switches
+- Wireless
+- ZMK Firmware
+- Hotswappable

+## CAD

+## PCB

+## ZMK Keymap

 ### BOM